Poetry of Mao Zedong: The PLA Captures Nanjing (April 1949)

 Line 3-4: a tiger crouched, a dragon coiled;

 Nanjing, a great city, had been the capital of six dynasties in Chinese history.
 Strategiests said this city was like a "crouching tiger", and a "curling dragon".
 Also can be in reference to Zhuge Liang's nickname of the crouching dragon.

 Line 6: We shall not be the crowned monkey, not a single chance.

-Xiang Yu led the uprising that toppled the Qin Dynasty.
+Xiang Yu led the uprising that toppled the Qin dynasty.
 After winning the war against the Qin dynasty, Xiang Yu fought against Liu Bang for the control of China.
 Xiang Xu was defeated and killed.
 His story was recorded in the Beijing Opera The Hegemon-King Bids His Concubine Farewell.
-Upon destrouying the Qin, one of his advisors advised Xiang to establish his capital in the same place as the Qin.
-When Xiang refused, the advisor mocked him as a "Crowned Monkey" （沐猴而冠）.
+Upon destroying the Qin, one of his advisors advised Xiang to establish his capital in the same place as the Qin.
+When Xiang refused, the advisor mocked him as a "Crowned Monkey" (沐猴而冠).
 Xiang responded by executing the advisor by frying in hot oil.